 What’s the difference between an AP class and dual enrollment?

 Advanced Placement (AP) students prepare for college by experiencing college-level coursework taught by high school faculty.
 Students may receive college credit for the course if they score high enough on the AP exam.
 Dual-enrolled high school students are taught by university professors and earn college credits the same way a college student would, by taking and passing a college course.

 Is Harrisburg University course credit transferable to other colleges?

 Yes, Harrisburg University is an accredited university, so its courses transfer to other institutions.
 Depending on the college and the course of study, a Harrisburg University course may transfer as a general education course, a major requirement or an elective.
 If a student earns a C or higher, the course should transfer.

-Yes, if you have successfully passed and received credit for a dual enrollment course from the university and with verification of your high school graduation you are admitted to Harrisburg University.
+It depends; if you successfully pass and receive credit for a dual enrollment course from the university AND satisfy our minimum cumulative GPA requirement (2.75 upon graduation), you will be admitted to Harrisburg University.

 Dual Enrollment Policies

 - A dual enrolled student may enroll in as many courses as their school district and their parent approves.

 - Only 11 semester hours (credits) may be taken at the agreed upon dual enrollment discounted price.

 - Semester hours greater than 11 will be charged at the prevailing semester hour rate.